oVirt/ovirt-site/source/documentation/incremental-backup-guide/incremental-backup-guide.html.md

 the time of the backup.
 This limit is common in backup solutions for other systems.

-### Handling unclean shutdown or storage outage during shutdown
+### Handling an Unclean Shutdown or Storage Outage During Shutdown

-If a VM is shut down abnormally, bitmaps on the disk may be left in invalid state.
-Creating incremental backup using such bitmaps will lead to corrupt guest data after restore.
+If a virtual machine is shut down abnormally, bitmaps on the disk might be left in an invalid state.
+Creating an incremental backup using such bitmaps leads to corrupt virtual machine data after a restore.
 To detect bitmap in invalid state we can use the in-use bit in the bitmap, but this info is not exposed to the management layer.

-To recover from invalid bitmaps, the invalid bitmap and all previous bitmaps must be deleted.
-The next backup will have to include the entire disk contents.
+To recover from an invalid bitmap, you need to delete the invalid bitmap and all previous bitmaps, and the next backup needs to include the entire disk contents.

-### Backup REST API
+## Backup REST API

-#### Enabling backup for VM disk
+### Enabling backup for VM disk

 Specify 'backup' property on ```disk``` entity: 'incremental'/'none' (TBD: 'full')